bpmsoasolutions/hexin/README.md

 - **append <git_url_repo>**:  Download a monorepo to .hexin cache

-- **bootstrap**: Copy neccesary repos wrote on package.json (download to cache if necessary), adds as dependency in package.json and then runs yarn and lerna bootstrap and at last removes packages from package.json
+- **bootstrap**: Copy necessary repos wrote on package.json (download to cache if necessary), adds as dependency in package.json and then runs yarn and lerna bootstrap and at last removes packages from package.json

 - **release <env> [type]**: Tag a new version of the selected package, and push the tag